The scaling limit of the interface of the continuous-space symbiotic branching model: Tightness

-where $(S_t)_{t \geq 0}$ denotes the heat semigroup and $M^\sse{\gamma}(dr,dx)$ is a zero-mean martingale measure with quadratic variation given by
+where $(S_t)_{t \geq0}$ denotes the heat semigroup, and $M^\sse {\gamma}(dr,dx)$ is a zero-mean martingale measure with quadratic variation given by

 We check Kolmogorov's tightness criterion for the stochastic integral in (\ref{rgfr}).
-For $0 < s < t$ we have
+For $0 < s < t$, we have

-Consider the fourth moment of the first term on the right hand side in~(\ref{eq:2702-1}): Using first the Burkholder-Davis-Gundy inequality, then Jensen's inequality, the scaling property \eqref{scaling property} and finally the fourth moment bound of Proposition~\ref{mixed_moments} for $\rho < -\frac{1}{\sqrt{2}}$, we obtain
+Consider the fourth moment of the first term on the right-hand side in~(\ref{eq:2702-1}): Using first the Burkholder--Davis--Gundy inequality, then Jensen's inequality, the scaling property \eqref {scaling property} and finally the fourth moment bound of Proposition~\ref{mixed_moments} for $\rho< -\frac{1}{\sqrt{2}}$, we obtain

-Now consider the expectation of the fourth power of the second term on the right hand side in~(\ref{eq:2702-1}): Again using the Burkholder-Davis-Gundy inequality and the elementary bound
+Now consider the expectation of the fourth power of the second term on the right-hand side in~(\ref{eq:2702-1}): Again using the Burkholder--Davis--Gundy inequality and the elementary bound

-which follows from the estimate $||\partial_r S_r\phi||_\infty\leq ||\phi||_\infty \frac{1}{r}$ together with $\|S_r \phi \|_\infty \le \| \phi \|_\infty$ for any $r > 0$, we have
+which follows from the estimate $\Vert\partial_r S_r\phi\Vert _\infty\leq \Vert\phi\Vert_\infty\frac{1}{r}$ together with $\|S_r \phi\|_\infty\le\| \phi\|_\infty$ for any $r > 0$, we have

 Now defining